fortrabbit/help/docs/ssh-keys.md

 The procedure to create SSH keys is slightly different on *nix (Mac OS, Linux) systems and Windows.

-There are different ways to setup and use Git with Windows, thus there are also different ways setup and store the keys.
-We recommend to use the official installer form the Git website, together with Git Bash.
-Check out this consise tutorial from GitHub:
+There are different ways to set up and use Git with Windows, thus there are also different ways set up and store the keys.
+We recommend using the official installer from the Git website, together with Git Bash.
+Check out this concise tutorial from GitHub:

 * **[Generate a new SSH key & add it to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows)**